 5. The End of the F***ing World & Ketchup Clouds

-Netflix has really hit its stride with shows and movies, and The End of the F***cking World is definitely one of their best shows to date.
+Netflix has really hit its stride with shows and movies, and The End of the F***ing World is definitely one of their best shows to date.
 I’ve watched it through at least three times and it just gets more amazing.
-Ketchup Clouds has the same general feel and tone, making the two show-book besties.
+Ketchup Clouds has the same general feel and tone, making the two show/book besties.

 6. True Grit & The Sisters Brothers

 I’ve never been big on westerns, mostly because they often follow very similar story lines and have very stereotypical characters.
-However, I love True Grit and would recommend The Sisters Brothers to anyone looking for dry wit and a different take on the hired-guns trope.
+However, I love True Grit (as a movie and book) and would recommend The Sisters Brothers to anyone looking for dry wit and a different take on the hired-gun trope.

 7. Band of Brothers & One Day in the Life of Ivan Denisovich

 Though the two don’t match up historically, they are both honest and real examinations of the events of the time.
 Both also offer a bit of perspective and I often think about/read/watch them when I need to re-center and realize that things aren’t so bad.
 That there are people who have suffered worse.

 Once again, Netflix comes through with a great series.
 Obsession and a psychological-thriller aspect that keeps you hooked are two main things shared by these two.
 It’s also hard not to see the similarities between the main characters of each, including the weird moments of pity or sympathy you feel towards them despite everything they’ve done or plan to do.